Free Consultation

 These articles lay out what dyscalculia is, where it comes from, and how it’s been recognized over time.
 You’ll find clear explanations of symptoms, causes, and history.

-2. Characteristics of Dyscalculia
+2. Characteristics and Symptoms

 What does dyscalculia look like in real life?
 This section explores its telltale characteristics, including struggles with visual memory and subitizing—core features that make math so challenging.

-3. Causes and Types of Dyscalculia
+3. Causes and Types

 Why do different learners show different profiles of math difficulty?
 These articles connect the underlying causes — from memory deficits to brain differences — with the types and subtypes of dyscalculia that arise.